Anamika255/Anamika255.github.io/_pages/index.md

 excerpt: >
   <br>
   Research group focused on "urban resilience in a changing climate" driven by critical and socially relevant questions such as: How can cities better prepare for climate extremes?
-Can innovative urban design mitigate extreme heat?
+Can innovative urban design help mitigate extreme heat?
 What sustainable growth strategies can benefit rapidly developing cities?
   <br>
 feature_row:
   - image_path: /assets/logos/LOGO.png